ether/etherpad-lite/doc/api/hooks_server-side.md

 Things in context:

 1. message - the message being handled
-2. client - the socket.io Socket object
+2. socket - the socket.io Socket object
+3. client - **deprecated** synonym of socket

 This hook allows plugins to drop or modify incoming socket.io messages from clients, before Etherpad processes them.